Abstract representations of events arise from mental errors in learning and memory: Introduction

 \section{Introduction}

 Our experience of the world is punctuated in time by discrete events, all connected by an architecture of hidden forces and causes.
-In order to form expectations about the future, one of the brain's primary functions is to infer the statistical structure underlying past experiences.\cite{Hyman-01, Sternberg-01, Johnson-01} In fact, even within the first year of life, infants reliably detect the frequency with which one phoneme follows another in spoken language.\cite{Saffran-01} By the time we reach adulthood, uncovering statistical relationships between items and events enables us to perform abstract reasoning,\cite{Bousfield-01} identify visual patterns,\cite{Fiser-01} produce language,\cite{Friederici-01} develop social intuition,\cite{Gopnik-01, Tompson-01} and segment continuous streams of data into self-similar parcels.\cite{Reynolds-01} Notably, each of these functions requires the brain to identify statistical regularities across a range of scales.
-It has long been known, for instance, that people are sensitive to differences in individual transition probabilities such as those between words or concepts; intuitively, people are surprised when they witness a rare transition.\cite{Saffran-01, Fiser-01} Additionally, mounting evidence suggests that humans can also infer abstract (or higher-order) statistical structures, including hierarchical patterns within sequences of stimuli,\cite{Meyniel-01} temporal regularities on both global and local scales,\cite{Bekinschtein-01, Dehaene-01} abstract concepts within webs of semantic relationships,\cite{Piantadosi-01} and general features of sparse data.\cite{Tenenbaum-01}
+In order to form expectations about the future, one of the brain's primary functions is to infer the statistical structure underlying past experiences.\cite{Hyman-01, Sternberg-01, Johnson-01} In fact, even within the first year of life, infants reliably detect the frequency with which one phoneme follows another in spoken language.\cite{Saffran-01} By the time we reach adulthood, uncovering statistical relationships between items and events enables us to perform abstract reasoning,\cite{Bousfield-01} identify visual patterns,\cite{Fiser-01} produce language,\cite{Friederici-01} develop social intuition,\cite{Tompson-01} and segment continuous streams of data into self-similar parcels.\cite{Reynolds-01} Notably, each of these functions requires the brain to identify statistical regularities across a range of scales.
+It has long been known that people are sensitive to differences in individual transition probabilities such as those between words or concepts.\cite{Saffran-01, Fiser-01} Additionally, mounting evidence suggests that humans can also infer abstract (or higher-order) statistical structures, including hierarchical patterns within sequences of stimuli,\cite{Meyniel-01} temporal regularities on both global and local scales,\cite{Dehaene-01} abstract concepts within webs of semantic relationships,\cite{Piantadosi-01} and general features of sparse data.\cite{Tenenbaum-01}